PipedreamHQ/pipedream/components/shopify_developer_app/README.md

 ## Configure Admin API scopes
 1. In the new app you have created, under the **Configuration** tab, click **Configure Admin API scopes**
 2. Select the scopes that you require for your use case.
-You may modify your scopes at any time by returning to
+You may modify your scopes at any time by returning to the app configuration page.

 ## Generate the Admin API access token
 1. Under API credentials, click **Install app**.